sangupta/fileanalysis/README.md

 have never helped me do things faster, and thus, I always ended up writing code to do my tasks.

-Once, then I saw a small demo fo the tool `textql` at https://github.com/dinedal/textqlb The concept of the tool was fantastic, push data into an in-memory SQL store and then run a query against the data.
+I then saw a small demo video of the `textql` tool at https://github.com/dinedal/textqlb The concept of the tool was fantastic, push data into an in-memory SQL store and then run a query against the data.